Quarterly Meetings: A Manager's Guide to Planning & Executing

 - Quarterly planning

-- Quarterly board meetings, where the Board of Directors review quarterly financial results against a set budget.
+- Quarterly board meetings, where the Board of Directors reviews quarterly financial results against a set budget.

 - Quarterly customer meetings, where teams answer client or customer questions about your products and services.